 Now that the farm is our life we have a mountain of dirty dishes, clean clothes are almost extinct and our dust bunnies are more like dust hippos.
 Neither one of us has time to clean.
-I have a full time and part time job in addition to what I do on the farm.
-I milk cows, feed calves, drive tractor and make decisions for our farm, just the same as my Hubs.
-When people ask me what I do I tell them I am a dairy farmer.
+I can milk cows, feed calves, drive tractor and make decisions for our farm, the same as my Hubs.
+When people ask me what I do I tell them I am a Dairy Farmer.

-This is why it mystifies me that so many women who do the dishes, laundry and child rearing as well as the tractor driving and cow milking call themselves farm wives rather than taking the title of farmer themselves.
+This is why it mystifies me that so many women who do the dishes, laundry and child-rearing, as well as the tractor driving and cow milking, say they are just a Farm Wife rather than taking the title of Farmer themselves.

 What does it matter to me what someone calls themselves?
 I’ll tell you.